 Justice Connect provides free legal advice for older Australians who cannot afford to pay for a lawyer.
 We focus on helping people experiencing elder abuse or are otherwise vulnerable and have legal issues associated with ageing.

 When clients are receiving health treatment at one of our partner health organisations, we can sometimes provide assistance in the healthcare setting through our Seniors Law Service.

-You can also receive assistance through our Public Interest Law Service and our network of pro bono lawyers.
+You can also receive assistance through our network of pro bono lawyers.